ProWritingAid Grammar Checker Review 2021

 Company Overview, Pricing, and Features

-When you start your first site, it may seem easy to write posts and keep your blog updated.
+When you start your first site or make a blog, it may seem easy to write posts and keep your blog updated.
 However, crafting quality content with as few mistakes as possible requires one hundred percent dedication.
 Even with careful focus, you may miss a word or two, simply forget to use a comma, or choose an incorrect synonym.

 This is where you can use help from a form of artificial intelligence that can act as your personal editor.